Why should I give to reduce global child deaths when I get so many requests to donate to so many places?

 So why go through churches?

 Churches have one of the broadest networks of distribution channels available.
 Churches, in theory, are committed to making a difference in a hurting world and to do it in Jesus’ name.
-And churches still have access to up to 70% of the people in the U.S. who still self-identify as Christians.
+And churches still have access to about two-thirds of the people in the U.S. who still self-identify as Christians.
 Some people say churches are Jesus’ hands and feet, to show God’s love to the world at this point in history.

 empty tomb research shows that church people have the potential to increase giving, and there is evidence they will do it if they have a good reason to do so.
 The problem seems to be that churches are not currently mobilized to help close this Promise Gap.
 So Mission Match is designed to encourage churches and church people to act on their potential for greater good.